T\^ete-\`a-t\^ete twists, monodromies and representation of elements of Mapping Class Group: T ete - a-t ete graphs

 \begin{definition}[Safe walk] Let $(\G,A)$ be a metric relative ribbon graph.
 A safe walk for a point $p$ in the interior of some edge is a walk $\gamma_p:\R_{\geq 0} \rightarrow \Gamma$ with $\gamma_p(0)=p$ and such that:

 \begin{enumerate} \item[(1)] The absolute value of the speed $|\gamma_p'|$ measured with the metric of $\G$ is constant and equal to $1$.
-Equivalently, the safe walk is parametrized by arc length, i.e. for $s$ small enough $d(p,\gamma_p(s))=s$. \item[(2)] when $\gamma_p$ gets to a vertex, it continues along the next edge in the given cyclic order. \item[(3)] If $p$ is in an edge of $A$, the walk $\gamma_p$ starts running in the direction prescribed by the orientation of $A$. \end{enumerate} An $\ell$-safe walk is the restriction of a safe walk to the interval $[0,\ell]$.
-If a length is not specified when refering to a safe walk, we will understand that its length is $\pi$. \end{definition}
+Equivalently, the safe walk is parametrized by arc length, i.e. for $s$ small enough $d(p,\gamma_p(s))=s$. \item[(2)] when $\gamma_p$ gets to a vertex, it continues along the next edge in the given cyclic order. \item[(3)] If $p$ is in an edge of $A$, the walk $\gamma_p$ starts running in the direction prescribed by the orientation of $A$. \end{enumerate} In this paper, we always work with restrictions of safe walks to intervals.
+An $\ell$-safe walk is the restriction of a safe walk to the interval $[0,\ell]$.
+If a length is not specified when referring to a safe walk, we will understand that its length is $\pi$. \end{definition}

-The notion in (2) of \emph{continuing along the next edge in the order} of $e(v)$ is equivalent to the notion of \emph{turning to the right} in every vertex for paths parallel to $\G$ in any thickening surface $(\Si,\G,A)$ in A'Campo's words in \cite{Camp1}.
+The notion in (2) of \emph{continuing along the next edge in the order} of $e(v)$ is equivalent to the notion of \emph{turning to the right} in every vertex for paths parallel to $\G$ in any thickening surface $(\Si,\G,A)$ as it is explained in \cite{Camp1}.

-Following A'Campo notation, we treat mainly with $\pi$-safe walks.
-In Section \ref{sec:signed} we will need safe walks of different lengths, that is why we introduce it in such a generality.
+Following the first author choice in \cite{Camp1}, in the first part of the paper, we adopt the convention of working mainly with $\pi$-safe walks.
+In \Cref{sec:signed} we will need safe walks of different lengths, that is why we introduce it in such a generality.

 \begin{remark}[Safe walk via cylinder decomposition.]
 Taking a thickening $(\Si,\G,A)$, the previous definition extends to safe walks $\gamma_p$ starting also at $p \in v(\G)$ by replacing condition \emph{(2)} by \begin{enumerate} \item[\emph{(2')}] the path $\gamma_p$ admits a lifting $\tilde{\gamma}_p:\R \rightarrow \Si_\G$ in the cylinder decomposition of $\Si_\G$ (see \Cref{not:cut}), which runs in the opposite direction to the one indicated by the orientation induced at the boundary of the cylinder. \end{enumerate} \end{remark}